pypy/wxpython-cffi/cffi/etg.rst

 achieve the same effect as any ``CppMethodDef`` or ``CppMethodDef_sip`` declaration.

+Note that code that only uses the exception part of the Python C-API doesn't need to be replaced.
+Since some way of setting exceptions from C++ is needed (wxWidget assertion failures result in Python exceptions), to simplify things and decrease the amount of that needed to replaced, the Python exception API is (partially) copied.
+If you encounter some part of it that isn't implemented, it should be added to ``src/cffi/wxpy_api.h``.

 Replacing virtual catcher code is a done somewhat similarly.
 Virtual catcher code handles calling a Python re-implementation of a C++ virtual method.
 For the cffi backend, it is pure Python code that is called in place of the actual